enricoferrero/bioconductor-regulatory-genomics-workflow/biocondutor-regulatory-genomics-workflow.md

 Conclusions
 ===========

 In this Bioconductor workflow we have used several packages and datasets downloaded from genomic projects and publications to show how regulatory genomic data can be used to annotate significant hits from GWASs and provide an intermediate layer connecting genetic and transcriptomic data.
-Overall, we identified 17 SLE-associated SNPs that we mapped to 16 genes differentially expressed in SLE, using eQTL data (GTEx Consortium et al. 2017) and enhancer - promoter relationships from CAGE (FANTOM Consortium and the RIKEN PMI and CLST (DGT) et al. 2014) and promoter capture Hi-C experiments (Javierre et al. 2016).
+Overall, we identified 17 SLE-associated SNPs that we mapped to 16 genes differentially expressed in SLE, using eQTL data \[14\] and enhancer - promoter relationships from CAGE \[19\] and promoter capture Hi-C experiments \[25\].

 While simplified, the workflow also demonstrates some real-world challenges encountered when working with genomic data from different sources, such as different genome references and gene annotation conventions as well as parsing of files with custom formats into Bioconductor-compatible objects.
 As the sample size and power of GWASs and gene expression studies continue to increase, it will become more and more challenging to identify truly significant hits and interpret them.
 The use of regulatory genomics data as presented here can be an important skill and tool to gain insights into large biomedical datasets and help in the identification of biomarkers and therapeutic targets.